 The cause of PC is unknown; however, it may be genetically linked considering its frequent occurrence in families.

 Many people with pectus carinatum will have shortness of breath with activity, decreased endurance or chest pain.
 Some children and their parents report that the children feel embarrassed about the appearance of their chest.

 Bracing is the treatment of choice for pectus carinatum because the chest is still compliant (flexible) during childhood and adolescence.

-The brace used at Children's Mercy Hospitals and Clinics, called the dynamic compression device (DCD), is the newest brace available and is on the cutting edge of treatment for pectus carinatum.
+The brace used at Children's Mercy Kansas City, called the dynamic compression device (DCD), is the newest brace available and is on the cutting edge of treatment for pectus carinatum.
 It corrects the abnormal chest shape and allows remodeling by applying external compression (similar to the way braces correct crooked teeth).

 The pectus brace uses the least amount of pressure needed to fix the chest in order to maximize comfort.
 It will be adjusted (tightened) every few months until the chest has a normal appearance.

 What does the brace look like?

 The brace has a number of screws that are needed to make bracing adjustments.
 These screws may need to be tightened once a week.
 Only the black screws should be tightened.
 You can do this at home using a manual screwdriver.
 The silver screws that hold the front compression plate in place should not be manipulated.

 How long does the brace need to be worn?